 He Created Her for Me and Me for Her

-The Lord knew I needed her and she needed me.
+The Lord knew I needed her and needed me.
 She is my blessing.
 To help her in any way possible is a joy.
-I can never repay her for her love and graciousness she has shown me, my husband, and my children.
+I can never repay her for the love and graciousness she has shown me, my husband, and my children.
 She will forever be a part of my heart and my family.
 Oh, how I love that woman.
 Oh, I am thankful that the Lord granted me the desires of my heart and brought forth the most precious mentor and friend a girl could ever have.
 She’s my Lady.
 She’s my person.

 Find a Mentor

 I encourage those who are curious about being a mentor.
 If you need a mentor, pray for the Lord to meet those needs.
 He will raise those who can mentor.
 You don’t have to be 80 to be a mentor.
 You need to have a willing spirit to vest in the lives of others.